Sample a cellar door

 This part of the coast is a hub for wildlife experiences.
 Apart from the native wildlife you’re bound to see as you walk in the region’s national parks and cruise the coastline, there are some great wildlife experiences around Bicheno.
 Visit Natureworld wildlife sanctuary, five minutes’ drive north of Bicheno, to see Tasmanian devils and other native wildlife, or book your place on the nightly Bicheno Penguin Tour or Devils in the Dark experiences.
 And, for a glimpse of life below the surface of the sea, join a tour aboard the Glass Bottom Boat.

 Bicheno has a huge range of accommodation, and great places to eat—including Blue Edge Bakery, Pasini’s Wine Bar and Deli, or the Sea Life Centre for fresh seafood.
-If you’re here in November, don’t miss the Bicheno Food and Wine Festival—an annual celebration of east coast produce, winemakers, chefs and gourmet food producers.
+The Farm Shed Bicheno boasts the largest selection of local wines, gins and whiskeys on the coast and if you’re here in November, don’t miss the Bicheno Food and Wine Festival—an annual celebration of east coast produce, winemakers, chefs and gourmet food producers.
 Check our Food and Wine blog for more suggestions.

 Take some time while you’re here to browse Bicheno’s galleries and shops, and spend time walking along the foreshore trails and lazing a day away on one of the uncrowded local beaches.